 Every new product and every edited product needs to go through Joom moderation process before being available to Joom customers.
 Joom moderation validates product’s name, images, description, variations and other data.
-Products, that does not correspond with Joom rules get rejected.
+Products, that do not correspond with Joom rules get rejected.

 Products previously approved may have to undergo moderation again if requirements for products change.

 Merchants must fulfill orders and ship them in the shortest possible time.
 Orders will be automatically canceled and refunded, if they are not shipped within the period required by the platform.
 All orders should include valid tracking numbers.